 Includes an easy-grip handle to help you maintain a firm grasp at all times.
 Japanese stainless steel tempered blades and hand-sharpened edge construction ensures the scissors are built to last.
-Feature a length of 6.5 inches, enabling you to safely use the scissors for all hair lengths.
 Gold-painted tension and adjustment screw make it simple to fine-tune the scissors as needed.

 Finger holes are very small.
 Scissors tend to wear down quickly.

 Durable scissors are constructed from premium stainless steel.
 Come with removable rubber finger inserts that fit fingers and thumbs of all sizes.
 Sold with a zippered storage case that enables you to carry the scissors with you anywhere you go.
-Precise blades will continue to impress for an extended period of time.
+Precise blades are made to last.

 Scissors are dull in comparison to similar options.
 Finger holes may be too small for some users.

 Spring leaf tension adjustment system offers immense flexibility.
-Sharp blades are designed to deliver the perfect cut time and time again.
+Sharp blades are designed to deliver the perfect cut.
 Removable rubber handle inserts provide a comfortable grip.
-Sold with a spacious leather storage case that includes elastic bands to keep the scissors in place.
+Sold with a spacious leather storage case.
 Comes with a money-back guarantee.

 May corrode, even after limited use.
 Blades tend to chip and wear down easily.

-Blades are crafted from Japanese 420 stainless steel.
-Shears are super sharp and the handle is equipped with a shock absorber for added comfort and noise reduction.
+Blades are crafted from Japanese 420 stainless steel and are super sharp.
+Handle is equipped with a shock absorber for added comfort.
 The set also comes with thinning shears, combs, and other accessories, plus a storage case.
-Stylists say the finger rest is the perfect size and shape to minimize hand and wrist tension.

 Blades dull much sooner than expected, and quality is decent at best.